What users commonly report

 Keep attention on the problem

-A phone-number search is only useful if it leads to the right account, login, hacked-account, disabled-account, or payment path.
+A phone-number lookup is only useful if it leads to the right account, login, hacked-account, disabled-account, or payment help.

 Avoid low-quality outreach